cis198-2016f/homework/hw01/README.md

 Check out the Wikipedia page (linked above) for algorithm details and snazzy animations.

-This function will take in a number of discs, and the names of the three pegs, and return a vector of `(u8, u8)` tuples.
+This function will take in a number of discs, and return a vector of `(u8, u8)` tuples.
 Each tuple represents one move between (source, destination).

 ```rust
 /// Solves for the sequence of moves required to move all discs from peg 1 to